golly-splorts/gollyx-iii-pelican/Readme.md

-# gollyx-ii-pelican
+# gollyx-iii-pelican

-Pelican files for the source of the Hellmouth Cup II website.
+Pelican files for the source of the Hellmouth III Cup website.